misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 of the inadequacies of such monitoring not only in our country, but globally.

-Because OpenAQ has many (hudreds of) millions of datapoints, including those from PM2.5 air quality sensors, air quality around the time of this fire was being carefully monitored.
+Because OpenAQ has many (hudreds of) millions of data points, including those from PM2.5 air quality sensors, air quality around the time of this fire was being carefully monitored.
 This data collection and open platform is the reason we can